Failure is fashionable. Making is much easier than thinking and failures are not stigma, let's take this idea to our code.

-For example, we can represent latitude 1000°, longitude 2000° on a map as follows and this will generate errors when we want to calculate distances in some component that uses this coordinate (probably doing some kind of modulus magic and getting very cheap tickets).
+For example, we can represent latitude 1000°, and longitude 2000° on a map as follows and this will generate errors when we want to calculate distances in some component that uses this coordinate (probably doing some kind of modulus magic and getting very cheap tickets).

 This is solved with good representations and with small objects that respect the bijection of both valid and invalid behaviors and states.

-Bijection is straight: a coordinate is not an array. not all arrays are coordinates.
+A bijection is straight: a coordinate is not an array. not all arrays are coordinates.

 Let's be extreme:

-As a last iteration, we should think about what a degree is.
+As the last iteration, we should think about what a degree is.
 An integer?
 A float?
 It is clear that a degree exists in reality so we have to model it.
 No chance to escape.

 By now performance purists are often outraged by the following thought: